daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

-## Home Credit Default Risk Analysis on Big Data (Hadoop, SQL), Python, Tableau, Power BI
+# Home Credit Default Risk Analysis on Big Data (Hadoop, SQL), Python, Tableau, Power BI

+## Overview:

+This project is for an assignment in my Big Data class with personal selection on dataset.
+I chose Home Credit Default Risk as it has many datasets to explore, analyze and visualize.
+I will upgrade it gradually with more in-depth analysis and viz.
+The class required only SQL, Scala, Hadoop, Hive, HDFS, Zeppelin.
+However, I also used Python, Tableau, Power BI to improve a wide range of skills.
+Stay tuned!!

 ## Category: